ZECHEESELORD/ZECHEESELORD/README.md

 ## About me:
 * I love to eat cheese
-* I'm learning JS right now
+* I am learning Node.JS through creating discord bots!
 * I *tried* to learn php o_o
-* I live in Canada
+* I live in a cold country called Canada!
-* I love noodles
+* A nice hot bowl of noodles will always make me happy!

 ## I'm currently learning:
 * discord.js
 * discord.py
 * php (oof)
 * C
+* How to be a good friend

 ##